 The Sim Max irons also include the thinnest iron face TaylorMade have produced in an iron to date.
 The effect is a clubhead that transfers more energy from the face to the golf ball, resulting in a powerful ball flight and greater distance.

 Combined with this tech, the Sim Max OS irons have stronger lofts than most of the irons in this review, further increasing the distance you will get out of each club.
-This isn’t just for distance sake, but rather to create the ideal launch when considering how low and deep the centre of mass is within these irons – which naturally promotes a higher launch.
+This isn’t just for distance sake, but rather to create the ideal launch when considering how low and deep the center of mass is within these irons – which naturally promotes a higher launch.

 Feel & control